Sequence of Interviews

 - Concerns related to safety issues for the child;

-Domestic violence, substance abuse, mental health history or learning disabilities of the parent/caretaker; or
+Domestic violence, substance use disorder, mental health history or learning disabilities of the parent/caretaker; or

 The finding of an investigation.

-- If necessary, the worker or FSOS my seek assistance from the regional attorney and/or law enforcement if a family or individual fails to cooperate with an investigation.
+- If necessary, the worker or FSOS may seek assistance from the regional attorney and/or law enforcement if a family or individual fails to cooperate with an investigation.

 Practice Guidance Specific to Methamphetamine Labs

-- Initiation of a meth lab allegation investigation should take place within one (1) hour.
+- Initiation of a meth lab allegation investigation should take place within four (4) hours.

 - The investigator does not enter a meth lab location.
 If worker or investigator encounters a meth lab during a case contact, the worker/investigator leaves immediately and contacts law enforcement for assistance.